PUBLICATIONS circle 06 May 2025

 His Honour also considered whether the case would benefit from the application of the procedural provisions contained in PIPA, which would apply if the matter was transferred to Queensland.

-The Decision of the Supreme Court of New South Wales
+The decision of the New South Wales Supreme Court

-As the alleged events occurred in Queensland, the Queensland law around civil liability as contained in the Civil Liability Act 2003 (Qld) is the relevant law to apply in deciding the case.
-GCHHS argued that it was in the interests of justice that the Supreme Court of Queensland hear and determine the matter because the Queensland civil liability statute is "idiosyncratic to the Queensland jurisdiction" [20].
+As the alleged events occurred in Queensland, the Civil Liability Act 2003 (Qld) would be the relevant law to apply in deciding the case.
+GCHHS argued that it was in the interests of justice that the QSC hear and determine the matter because the Queensland civil liability statute is "idiosyncratic to the Queensland jurisdiction" [20].

 Chen J did not assign any significant weight to this factor because:

-• the Queensland statute and corresponding New South Wales statute have substantially similar terms and case law interpreting one has on may occasions been referenced when interpreting the other;
+• the Queensland statute and corresponding New South Wales statute have substantially similar terms and case law interpreting one has on many occasions been referenced when interpreting the other;

-• although the Queensland statute and New South Wales statute have different approaches to assessing general damages, the Queensland statute is not so technical that the Supreme Court of New South Wales could not apply it, and the assessment of the amount of general damages the Plaintiff may be entitled to is unlikely to be highly controversial;
+• although the Queensland statute and New South Wales statute have different approaches to assessing general damages, the Queensland statute is not so technical that the NSWSC could not apply it, and the assessment of the amount of general damages the Plaintiff may be entitled to is unlikely to be highly controversial;

 • the regimes for assessing other types of damages across Queensland and New South Wales are not significantly different; and